abonello/project-1/README.md

 >These activities will stack on top of each other in mobile view, but will be displayed in three rows of two for tablets and two rows of three on desktop.

-The **Portfolio** part will contain a few examples based on the sounds I have available on soundcloud as well as an example from my youtube channel.
+The **Portfolio** part will contain a few examples based on the music I have available on soundcloud, as well as an example from my youtube channel.

 >I plan to have these stack one on top of each other in mobile view.
-In tablet and desktop view there will be enough space to include an image which is evocative of an idea related to the music.
+In tablet and desktop views, there will be enough space to include an image which is evocative of an idea related to the music.
 (Images to alternate left - right)

 ### Skeleton